The UK Great Bustard Population

 The licences restricted the number collected in each area and set an early end date to ensure there was time enough to allow the females to lay a second clutch.
 The eggs were transported by road to the UK and were hatched at either Birdworld of more recently at our project partners in the Cotswold Wildlife Park.
 The survival rate increased dramatically – not in any way connected to the genetic make up or behaviour of the birds, but because by hatching them in the UK and being free from a restrictive quarantine meant the birds were simply reared to a much higher standard.
 There was no need to handle the chicks and they had no interruptions in their feather growth for example.
 The behaviour of the birds from either Russia or Spain was found to be exactly the same.
 Unfortunately a prematurely published “scientific” paper which could not wait for any Spanish birds to be release publicised the erroneous conclusion that the partial dispersal of hand reared birds was due to their Russian genetic make up.
 The Spanish birds behaved in exactly the same way.

 Eggs were collected in Spain from 2014 to 2017 and again in 2019 when all the imports stopped.
-Since then the population has grown from close to 75 individuals to a figure close to 100 individuals.
+The population as at Autumn 2024 is around 70 birds.
 The population receives no supplementary feeding and is not contained or restrained in any way.

 The first nest was located in 2007, and the first chicks in 2009.
 In 2022 we located over 20 nests, but there are undoubtedly more.
 Approximately one third of the UK population is wild bred and parent reared in Wiltshire; the rest being hand reared birds from either Russia or Spain.